Wellington, South Australia: Township

 Once established, Wellington became a busy ferry crossing point for several decades during the 1840s to 1870s.
 Servicing the local pastoral district, it soon had a school, police station, and hotels, but it never prospered beyond township status.

-The South Australian Government has stated its intention to build a weir at or near Wellington, despite opposition from environmental groups.
+The government of South Australia has stated its intention to build a weir at or near Wellington, despite opposition from environmental groups.
 Under the plan, no water would flow from the Murray into the lower lakes or Coorong during drought or other periods of low flow.